KDesp73/Ruby-Web-Server/README.md

     ```
     The server is now running on localhost:2000

-3. Change the configuration from the 'config.yml' file
+3. Change the configuration from the 'config.yml' file if neccessary

 ## Licence